Showing posts with label football. Show all posts

 Chapter 2

-Greenport NY, a town where fresh air does wonder for the appetite, no smog, no pollutions and the only thing you carry to school is your lunch.
+Greenport, NY, a town where fresh air does wonders for the appetite, no smog, no pollution, and the only thing you carry to school is your lunch.

-Greenport extends its arms out to Gardiners Bay and the Atlantic Ocean, which offers sailing, swimming, boating, and fishing.
+Greenport extends its arms to Gardiners Bay and the Atlantic Ocean, offering sailing, swimming, boating, and fishing.

-Sally’s dad was a designer of sailboats, and his love for sailing won him many sailing contests.
+Sally's dad was a sailboat designer, and his love of sailing won him many sailing contests.

 On Sundays, John's dad would close his hardware store so he could go fishing on his sizable fishing boat.

-Mr. Smith was a man of leisure and he enjoyed his luxury yacht, this was Billy’s dad.
+Mr. Smith was a man of leisure, and he enjoyed his luxury yacht.
+This was Billy's dad.

-So, as you can see many hours were spent at Gardiners Bay or on the Atlantic Ocean, where
+So, as you can see, many hours were spent at Gardiners Bay or on the Atlantic Ocean, where

-Sally, Billy, and John grew-up.
+Sally, Billy, and John grew up.

-Billy was the number one quarterback at Greenport High School and their team was the number one football team in the state.
+Billy was the number one quarterback at Greenport High School, and their team was the number one football team in the state.

-To get his foot in the door at Suffolk Times John would get up early every morning to deliver their newspapers, for he thought he wanted to be a reporter.
+To get his foot in the door at Suffolk Times, John would get up early every morning to deliver their newspapers, for he thought he wanted to be a reporter.
 However, that was not to be!

-Sally was not a gossip but like to know what was going on in her hometown.
+Sally was not a gossip but liked to know what was going on in her hometown.

 Sally had married Billy while they were at Harvard.

-After Billy passed the bar exam he started his own law firm in Cambridge and he and Sally started a family, two boys Sam, & Thomas.
+After Billy passed the bar exam, he started his own law firm in Cambridge, and he and Sally began a family, two boys, & Thomas.

-The next twelve flew by and everyone was happy.
+The next twelve flew by, and everyone was happy.

-One the day Billy received a telephone call offering him a partnership at Wachtell, Lipton, Rosen & Katz the most prestigious law firms in New York City.
+One day, Billy received a telephone call offering him a partnership at Wachtell, Lipton, Rosen & Katz, the most prestigious law firm in New York City.

 Billy accepted without asking Sally.
 Sally was upset!

-Billy commuted back and forth for many years from Cambridge to New York City.
+Billy commuted back and forth from Cambridge to New York City for many years.

-There was many parties, long hours and many nights no coming home and these were the times that Sally called John.
+There were many parties, long hours, and many nights without coming home, and these were the times that Sally called John.

 Saturday, November 8, 2014